Church Slavonic: Serbian recension

-The variant differences are limited to the lack of certain sounds in Serbian phonetics (there are no sounds corresponding to letters ы and щ, and in certain cases the palatalization is impossible to observe, e.g. ть is pronounced as т etc.).
-The medieval Serbian recension of Church Slavonic was gradually replaced by the Russian recension beginning in the early 18th century.
+Serbian recension of the Church Slavic language emerged in medieval Serbia, and was attested since the 11th-12th century.
+It was marked by mutual influences between the Old Church Slavic standard and the common vernacular (Old Serbian) language.
+The variant differences in Serbian recension were limited to the lack of certain sounds in Serbian phonetics (there are no sounds corresponding to letters ы and щ, and in certain cases the palatalization is impossible to observe, e.g. ть is pronounced as т etc.).
+The medieval Serbian recension of Church Slavonic was the language of Medieval Serbian literature and early modern Serbian printing.
+It was used up tho the 18th century, when it was gradually replaced by the Russian (Synodal) recension.
+Serbian recension influenced the later literary Slavonic-Serbian language.

 Nowadays in Serbia, Church Slavonic is generally pronounced according to the Russian model.

 Croatian recension

 This is in limited use among Croatian Catholics.
 Texts are printed in the Croatian Latin alphabet (with the addition of letter ě for yat) or in Glagolitic script.
 Sample editions include: